TMJ disorder or dysfunction

 These indications are usually caused by muscle spasms that take place when the muscles connected to the jaw bones and joints are stressed or strained by an unstable bite.

-TMJ disorder or dysfunction may be aggravated by an unstable or misaligned bite (teeth that are not positioned properly on the jaw bone), incidents involving a blow to the mouth or head, whiplash injury, or a combination of several of these factors.
-The jaw joint is a ball and socket joint which, when functioning properly, is cushioned and separated by a thin disc of cartilage.
+TMJ disorder or dysfunction may be aggravated by an unstable or misaligned bite (teeth that are not properly positioned on the jaw bone), incidents involving a blow to the mouth or head, whiplash injury, or a combination of several of these factors.
+The jaw joint is a ball and socket joint that, when functioning properly, is cushioned and separated by a thin disc of cartilage.
 An unstable bite or malocclusion can pull the joint out of alignment.
-Mild displacement causes a clicking or popping sound; more severe displacement can be very painful.
-Untreated TMJ dysfunction may worsen.
-The prognosis for return to normal function with treatment in the early stages is good.
+Mild displacement typically causes a clicking or popping sound, while more severe displacement can be very painful.
+Untreated TMJ dysfunction may worsen and become more debilitating.
+When treatment is pursued in the early stages, the prognosis for a return to normal function is generally positive.

-Treating TMJ can involve a number of different stages because the jaw joints, muscles, tendons, ligaments and teeth.
-The first step in treatment involves physical therapy and specific exercises, which are done to alleviate the pain and muscle spasms.
-Our experienced dentist, Dr. Schultz, may then have a provisional apparatus sometimes known as an orthotic or splint fabricated.
+Treating TMJ can include a number of different stages involving the jaw joints, muscles, tendons, ligaments, and teeth.
+The first step of treatment involves physical therapy and specific exercises, which are performed to alleviate pain and muscle spasms.
+Our experienced dentist, Dr. Jeffrey Schultz, may then have a provisional apparatus, sometimes known as an orthotic or splint, fabricated.
 The patient will wear the device over their teeth until their bite is stabilized.
-Dr. Schultz is always sure to concentrate on minimizing the visibility of the appliance so that it is as discreet as possible.
+Dr. Schultz is always sure to concentrate on minimizing the visibility of the appliance so that it appears as discreetly as possible.

-In serious cases, when the jaw itself is damaged, it may require surgical treatment.
-Oral surgery is not common and should only be considered as a last resort of treatment.
+In serious cases, when the jaw itself is damaged, surgical treatment may be necessary.
+Oral surgery is uncommon and should only be considered as a last resort of treatment.

 Many people grind their teeth while they sleep; this is called nocturnal bruxism.
 While nighttime grinding can be related to TMJ disorder or dysfunction, it is just as likely to be caused by stress.
-Besides disrupting sleep, night grinding can damage teeth and jaws.
+Besides disrupting sleep, night grinding can damage your teeth and jaws.
 If you wake up in the morning with a sore jaw or your spouse notices the noise, please mention this to Dr. Schultz.
-A simple night guard could solve your problem.
+A simple night guard may be able to solve your problem.